Welcome to the Troutdale Historical Society

 A panoramic view of Troutdale's east end with Troutdale City Hall and Wilson Construction/Larsson Garage on Historic Columbia River Highway.
 The white two story house uphill on the left above City Hall was the home of Clara Larsson, c1930

-Our mission at the Troutdale Historical Society is organized and shall be operated exclusively to gather, preserve and make available material relating to the history of the community of Troutdale, the Sandy River, the Columbia River Gorge, and nearby areas to be available for public viewing.
-We are committed to stimulating interest in the history and knowledge of our past.
+Our mission at the Troutdale Historical Society is organized and shall be operated exclusively to gather, preserve and make available material relating to the history of the community of Troutdale, the Sandy River, the Columbia River Gorge and nearby areas to stimulate an interest in, and knowledge of the locality's past.